 Trail mix is easy to buy pre-made in your local grocery store.
 Another route is going to a store with a bulk section, picking your favorite trail mix ingredients (say cashews, almonds, raisins, chocolate chips, and sunflower seeds) and mix them yourself!
 Trail mix is dairy free (if you leave out yogurt covered raisins), sugar free (if you so choose), gluten free, paleo and clean eating.
 This all really depends on how you make it or what exactly comes in the bag.

 Price: The average price I’ve found for either a big bag of trail mix or making it yourself is $9.00.

 Total Price Of This Home Run Snack: $14.50

 Pizza Rolls & Grapes

 Pizza Rolls are simple.
 Tortillas, pizza sauce, shredded mozzarella cheese and pepperoni are all you need to make these.
 They don’t take long either.
 I can roll these up, cut them in half or quarters and have them done in 15 minutes.
 Hint: I use cling wrap for these to help them hold together well while they are waiting in an ice chest to be eaten.
 These are clean eating and sugar free if you use sauce and pepperoni without added sugars or preservatives.

 Price: I checked the price on each ingredient and came out to $10.99.
 If you already have one or more of these, say cheese or tortillas, these will cost you less.

 Yes, I know.
 Grapes are a pretty expensive fruit these days.
 If you look at how many you can get in a bag however, you’ll see why they are perfect for feeding a little league team.

-Price: I was just shopping yesterday and saw these for $9.00 for 3 lb. bags.
+Price: I was just shopping yesterday and saw these at $9.00 for a 3 lb. bag.
 When in season they can be less.